golanlevin/60-212/2026/syllabus/README.md

 * 60-212 is a *doubly-intermediate* course: intended for students who have already had at least one semester of arts foundations, and who have *also* already had at least one semester of introductory computer programming (in any language).
 To qualify for enrollment in this course:
 	* Students must be familiar and comfortable with computer programming fundamentals, such as iteration, conditional testing, functional abstraction, common memory structures (e.g. arrays), and object-oriented programming, as taught in a course like AP Computer Science, or (at CMU) 15-104, 15-110, or 15-112.
 	* Students from outside CFA should be able to demonstrate that they have a creative practice, usually by presenting a portfolio of creative work.
-* General computing skills (such as browser use, file management, word processing, and the Linux command line) are essential.
+* General computing skills (such as browser use, file management, word processing, and command-line interfaces) are essential.
 Students are also expected to have some familiarity with software workflows for editing and distributing images and video.
 * This course is taught primarily with JavaScript.
 Students who are only familiar with Python will benefit from doing some additional preparation, such as viewing p5.js videos on the [Coding Train YouTube Channel](https://www.youtube.com/@TheCodingTrain).

 ### Learning Objectives and Course Goals